webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 # Mandatory Group and Public Key Format {#mti}

-User Agents that enforce encryption MUST expose an elliptic curve Diffie-Hellman share on the P-256 curve [FIPS186].
-Public keys, such as are encoded into the "dh" parameter, MUST be in the form of an uncompressed point as described in [X.692].
+User Agents MUST expose an elliptic curve Diffie-Hellman share on the P-256 curve [FIPS186].

+Public keys, such as are encoded into the "dh" parameter, MUST be in the form of an uncompressed point as described in [X.692] (that is, a 65 octet sequence that starts with a 0x04 octet).

+The label for this curve is the string "P-256" encoded in ASCII (that is, the octet sequence 0x50, 0x2d, 0x32, 0x35, 0x36).

 # IANA Considerations